Our Tools and Methods

 • Senior management

-The KVC consists of books, workshops, and both one-shot and ongoing technical assistance, as provided by our sole licensee The Knowledge Agency®, a New York City based consultancy.
-Knowledge Value Chain and Knowledge Agency are registered trademarks of TW Powell Co., a New York corporation.
+The KVC product line consists of books, workshops, and technical assistance provided by our worldwide licensee The Knowledge Agency®, a consultancy wholly owned by TW Powell Co., a New York corporation.
+Knowledge Value Chain and Knowledge Agency are registered trademarks of TW Powell Co.

 How can I learn more?